New & Used Nissan Cube: In Depth

 GET A FREE PRICE QUOTE

 The Nissan Cube is a tall, boxy, compact hatchback that came out in the middle of the last decade.
-It competes with the Kia Soul and Scion xB, but it’s still arguably the quirkiest car in its class.
-With a reasonable price tag, efficiency, and a surprisingly spacious interior, the Cube is a great city car, despite its polarizing design.
+It competes with the Scion xB and Kia Soul, but it’s still arguably the quirkiest car in its class.
+With a reasonable price tag, efficiency, and a surprisingly spacious interior, the Cube is a great city car, despite its polarizing styling.

 For more on the current model, including pricing with options, see our review of the 2014 Nissan Cube.